awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.04.md

 To find all movies released during a year, you need to specify only the `year` partition\-key attribute\.
 You can add the `title` sort\-key attribute to retrieve a subset of movies based on some condition \(on the sort\-key attribute\), such as finding movies released in 2014 that have a title starting with the letter "A"\.

-In addition to `Query`, there is also a `Scan` method that can retrieve all of the table data\.
+In addition to the `Query` method, you can use the `Scan` method to retrieve all of the table data\.

 To learn more about querying and scanning data, see [Working with Queries](Query.md) and [Working with Scans](Scan.md), respectively\.